-When you’re in high school, it’s all about popularity, cliques, what you wear, what parties you’re at, and being cool.
+When you’re in high school, it’s all about popularity, cliques, and being cool.

 When you go to college, the focus shifts to academic achievement.

-Many people get out of college thinking the world will be like that.
-“The harder you work, the more you will be rewarded.”
+Many people get out of college thinking the world will be like that — like the harder you work, the more you’ll be rewarded.
 But it’s not.

 Life is like high school.
-It’s all about how successful you seem to be, how socially skilled you are, what scene you’re in, what you wear, what parties you’re at, and being cool.
+It’s all about how you come across, how social you are, what scene you’re in, being likeable, and being cool.

 But you can make this work in your favor.

-I think it’s possible to approach this business as if you were a new kid going to a new high school, and wanted to be the most popular kid in class.
-Sounds shallow, but it works.
+You can approach this strategically, as if you were a new kid going to a new school, with a goal to be popular.
+It sounds shallow, but it works.

-Look at artists like Andy Warhol or Miles Davis - who were great at their art, but also knew how to play their image — to be cool.
+Look back at artists like Andy Warhol or Miles Davis, who were not only great at their art, but also knew how to play their image — to be cool.